 Teacher/Maker Juried Exhibition

 Artspace 304 presents Teacher/Maker, a juried exhibition on view August 5-September 2.
 All Southern Illinois K-12 teachers who also identify as makers and artists were invited to participate.
-Our juror, Jeremy Crawford, Cobden High School art teacher, will determine Best in Show, Second Place, and Third Place, which will be announced at the opening reception on Friday, August 5 from 5-7 pm.
-Cash prizes will be awarded to the three winning artists.
+Juror Jeremy Crawford, Cobden High School art teacher, determined three winning artists at the opening reception on Friday, August 5.

 Teacher/Maker includes work from Amber Akes, Levi Biedermann, Jeremy Crawford (Juror), Sara DeNeal, Lisa Janssen, Kristin Jones, Shirley Krienert, Jen Meroe Kennedy, LaNeal Nance, Ashley Dawn Priddy, Jeremy Robbins, Marie Samuel, Joshua Shearer, Nathan Talley, Lea Heller, and Courtney Vincent.

-Along with teaching art, Jeremy teaches an industrial design class, guitar building, and ukulele building.
-In 2018, Jeremy went to his first STEM Guitar Building Institute in Nevada.
-He has since attended two more STEM instrument building classes through the National Science Foundation’s STEM Guitar Program.
-In his instrument building classes at Cobden, he blends traditional woodworking with modern manufacturing, using CAD/CAM software and a CNC machine to teach students how to make guitars and ukuleles.
+Jeremy Crawford (Juror) has taught at Cobden High School since 2016 and was awarded the School of Distinction honor in 2020 by the Illinois Art Education Association (IAEA) for his work in the classroom and community.
+Alongside art classes, he teaches industrial design and guitar/ukulele building.
+In his instrument building classes, he blends traditional woodworking with modern manufacturing, using CAD/CAM software and a CNC machine to teach students how to make guitars and ukuleles.
 For Jeremy, it is the perfect opportunity to turn STEM into STEAM.
 Students leave at the end of the semester with a new skill set and beautifully handcrafted instrument in their hands.